chuangivan/Moveo-AI-Klipper-Integration/README.md

 # Moveo-AI: Rebirthing the Giant 3D Printed Robot Arm with Klipper & LLM

 🚀 **Project Vision**
 In 201x, I built the BCN3D Moveo (Shared on Instructables’ “Build a Giant 3D Printed Robot Arm” as “Ivan Chuang made it!”).
 Now, in 2026, it's time for a massive brain transplant.
-This project documents the complete evolution from a legacy 8-bit Arduino/RAMPS setup to a high-performance, 32-bit Klipper-based system integrated
+This project documents the complete evolution from a legacy 8-bit Arduino/RAMPS setup to a high-performance, 32-bit Klipper-based system integrated with Large Language Models (LLMs), Voice Recognition (Whisper), and Microphone-Array-based DOA (Direction of Arrival).

 ---